coronawhatnow/coronawhatnow.com/index.md

 This a free, open, and collaborative website for collecting actionable resources for people and businesses affected by coronavirus aka COVID-19.

 # Start finding helpful resources by location
-Check our list of locations on the left.
+Check our list of locations by tapping "Menu" in the top right (mobile), or on the left (desktop).

 [Please help us by adding more regions](https://www.facebook.com/groups/coronawhatnow/)